 For adjustment of status applicants who have been associated with national security threats or organized crime, records of foreign convictions might already be available to USCIS through U.S. government databases and could be retrieved automatically after the biometrics appointment.

 For all other adjustment applicants, USCIS would need to make an individual records request through Interpol.
 That's unlikely to happen unless an application raises particular suspicions.
 Add to this the fact that foreign governments might be reluctant to share records of arrests and charges that did not result in a conviction, and you could reasonably conclude that USCIS is unlikely to find out about your criminal history.

 Your record could be revealed, for example, if you traveled outside the U.S. one day and were required, for one reason or another, to apply for an immigrant visa in order to reenter the country.
 In this case, you might also need to submit a police certificate with your visa application.
 As a result, you would be found inadmissible to the U.S. on grounds of "willful misrepresentation"; in other words, for failing to disclose your criminal background.
 (And, even assuming you managed to obtain a waiver for this bar, your future access to U.S. citizenship could be jeopardized for lack of "good moral character.")

-These risks seem unnecessary, especially in your case because, in the absence of aggravating factors, battery tends not to be considered a "crime of moral turpitude" (the type of crime that would make you inadmissible).
-And, even if it were considered such a crime, the fact that you were not convicted would strongly play in your favor; though USCIS would still want to judge for itself your explanation of the circumstances of your arrest.
+These risks seem unnecessary, especially because, in the absence of aggravating factors, many minor crimes would not make you inadmissible even if you were eventually found guilty (or pled guilty); though USCIS would still want to judge for itself your explanation of the circumstances of your arrest and dismissal.